waldenblue/naosei1456/README.md

 I've tried to touch the most trending frameworks, design paradigms like functional or reactive programming and last approaches which I've been working on in the last months and years.
 To name a few of them:

-- Kotlin Coroutines → Language-native for asynchronous tasks, concurrency and reactive programmi
+- Kotlin Coroutines → Language-native for asynchronous tasks, concurrency and reactive programming (Flow).
+- Arrow (concretely the Either class) → Return a result with either success or